GabeScott/standard-works-vault/General Conference/2007 April - Do You Know.md

 # Do You Know?

-*By Glenn L. Pace - Of the Seventy*
+By Elder Glenn L. Pace - *Of the Seventy*

 *Given in the April session of the 2007 General Conference*

+>*I invite you to “experiment upon my words.”
+Will you read and pray about the Joseph Smith story?*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/do-you-know?lang=eng)